cloud-66-internal/help.cloud66.com/_maestro/references/nginx.md

 ### Nginx CustomConfig variables

-The following variables are available for use in your **Docker stack** Nginx CustomConfig.
+The following variables are available for use in your **Maestro application** Nginx CustomConfig.

 <table class="table table-bordered table-striped">
    <colgroup>